friendsoftheearth-data/friendsoftheearth-data.github.io/datasets.md

 # Browse All Datasets

-Explore and download open geospatial datasets grouped by key environmental themes.
-Each category contains spatial data that supports policy, research, and community action.
+Explore and download open datasets and maps grouped by environmental themes.

 ---